SHSU Study Abroad Scholarship

 The Office of International Programs offers a merit-based scholarship to assist qualifying students cover some of the expenses of studying abroad.
-Due to limited funds, scholarship awards are on a first come, first serve basis.
-Contact the Study Abroad Coordinator, Cassie Cure (firstname.lastname@example.org) for more info.
+Each year we give out around $100,000 in scholarships.
+The funds are limited and scholarships are awarded on a first come, first serve basis.
+We highly recommend you apply early after you have submitted your study abroad application.
+Contact the Study Abroad Advisor, Kenzie Clyde for more info.

 To receive the scholarship, applicants must adhere to the following requirements:

-- If awarded the scholarship, submit the Scholarship Acceptance Form along with proof of registration in the study abroad course (if faculty-led) to the Study Abroad Coordinator in the Office of International Programs as soon as possible.
+- If awarded the scholarship, submit the Scholarship Award Response, provided by the Study Abroad Coordinator, as soon as possible.

-Some departments and colleges also offer scholarships for students participating in faculty-led study abroad trips.
-To find out more about these opportunities, speak with the faculty leader of the trip you are considering going on.
+Some departments and colleges also offer scholarships for students participating in study abroad programs.
+To find out more about these opportunities, speak with the department.

 Non-SHSU Study Abroad Scholarships